poeticAndroid/pretty-gd-js/README.md

 Options:
-  -s, --spaces <size>  enforce (or, if -t is also set, convert from) space-based indentation -t, --tabs           enforce tab-based indentation -d, --dir            prettify all *.gd files in [path] -w, --watch          automatically prettify any modified *.gd files in [path] -v, --version        display version
+  -s, --spaces <size>  enforce (or, if -t is also set, convert from) space-based indentation -t, --tabs           enforce tab-based indentation -p, --stdio          read from stdin and write it prettified to stdout -d, --dir            prettify all *.gd files in [path] -w, --watch          automatically prettify any modified *.gd files in [path] -v, --version        display version